 Proposal by Ilan Kelman.

-(ACS)--while the English-speaking mainland countries of Belize and Guyana are often considered to be in the Caribbean anglophone island community, since they are English "islands" in their respective regions.
+(ACS)--while the English-speaking mainland countries of Belize and Guyana are often considered to be in the Caribbean Anglophone island community, since they are English "islands" in their respective regions.
 Furthermore, Puerto Rico and USVI have different statuses within the U.S.A. and different linguistic characteristics while Cuba has been isolated regionally and internationally in many ways by the U.S.A.
 Cuba was excluded from the Quebec Summit Plan of Action of the Organization of American States (OAS) which had a section on disaster management activities and Cuba is not participating in the Inter-American Committee for Natural Disaster Reduction (IACNDR).

 - Determine whether the lessons would be transferable.